KE7/nimbleAiPythonChallenge/README.md

 2 channels but I didn't.
 It's not hard to change between the two.

 For testing, I did as much as I could while going around `aiortc`.
 I struggled to use this library.
-Documentation was very lacking, examples were limited, and there was barely any use of it.
-In a real world scenario, an enterprise or startup would not use such a library.
-Using a library that has not passed a security inspection or that is not widely used presents a security vulnerability.
-A hacker could have committed malicious code that no one would other be monitoring.
+Documentation was very lacking, examples in the repo were limited, and there was barely any use of it in the greater community.

-For the client's Circle Dectection, I used Hough Circles.
-I determined some initial values from the paper by Yuen et al. I also used a min and max Radius based on the prior knowledge that the server will construct a circle within those bounds.
+For the client's Circle Detection, I used Hough Circles.
+I determined some initial values from the paper by Yuen et al. and proceeding to refine them through manual testing.
+I also used a min and max Radius based on the prior knowledge that the server will construct a circle within those bounds.

 If you would like to see the ball bound around, run `python test_integration.py `.
-The `view_ball()` method is called by main.
+The `view_ball()` method is called by main method.

 You can run tests by `pytest "filename"`.
 There are unit tests for the server and there is a full integration test modulo `aiortc` related functions.